Introduction to CSS Inheritance

 Demonstration of Inheritance using Internal CSS.

 a.
-We will execute the same code, using internal CSS in this example.
+We will execute the same code using internal CSS in this example.

-Code for head section:
+Code for the head section:

 <style>